astromatic/visiomatic/doc/_sources/setup.rst.txt

     $ pip install visiomatic

-If the command above does not work and your operating system still comes with Python 2, try :program:`pip3` instead of |pip|.
+If the command above does not work and your Operating System (OS) still comes with Python 2, try :program:`pip3` instead of |pip|.

 On recent systems, the vanilla ``pip install`` command may trigger an "externally managed environment" error, due to `a change in policy <https://peps.python.org/pep-0668/#implementation-notes>`_ to avoid conflicts between the Python package manager and that of your own operating system.
 In this case, you should first `set a virtual environment <https://docs.python.org/3/library/venv.html>`_ to run |VisiOmatic|, or even better, use the |pipx|_ package that will automatically do it for you: